Gadolinium & other toxins damage your mitochondria and metabolism

 Despite the fact that metabolic syndrome and related disorders are the commonest causes of chronic illness, not many people realise that it's because their mitcohondria have been damaged

 And by “most of us” I’m including doctors.
-Your doctor is pretty unlikely to pick up on the fact that your symptoms are due to mitochondrial damage.
+Your doctor is pretty unlikely to pick up on the fact that your symptoms of a broken metabolism are due to mitochondrial damage.

 That’s because they’ve been taught that the only thing that can go wrong with mitochondria is gene mutations in one of the 13 mitochondrial genes that still reside in the mitochondria themselves.
 Generally, doctors aren’t even aware that nearly all of the genes that mitochondria need to function have long ago been packaged up, shipped out and relocated in our nuclear DNA, with the rest of our genetic material.